 HSHS St. Anthony’s Memorial Hospital recognizes National Breastfeeding Month in August and World Breastfeeding Week, Aug.
 1-7, and the benefits of breastfeeding.
 The World Health Organization (WHO) says that breastfeeding is supposed to work almost like a newborn’s first vaccine, providing vital antibodies and an immunity boost through the mother’s milk.

-“Whether breastfeeding by the breast or pumping breast milk, breastfeeding is so important to an infant by providing protection against many illnesses, while also encouraging bonding between mother and baby,” said Ashley Davis, RN, certified lactation consultant (CLC) and nurse navigator.
-“If mothers are concerned about COVID but still want to breastfeed, we encourage them to follow the CDC guidelines to wash their hands and wear a mask while their baby is breastfeeding but want them to know it is very safe.”
+“Breastfeeding, whether by the breast or pumping breast milk, is important to an infant as it provides protection against many illnesses, while also supporting bonding between the mother and baby,” said Ashley Davis, RN, certified lactation consultant (CLC) and nurse navigator.

 - Breast milk is liquid gold.
 Colostrum, known as liquid gold, is the thick yellow breast milk that mothers make during pregnancy and just after birth.
 This milk is very rich in nutrients and antibodies to protect your baby.
 Although your baby only gets a small amount of colostrum at each feeding, it matches the amount his or her stomach can hold.

 - Breast milk changes as your baby grows.
 Colostrum changes into what is called mature milk.
 By the third to fifth day after birth, this mature breast milk has just the right amount of fat, sugar, water, and protein to help your baby continue to grow.
 It is a thinner type of milk than colostrum, but it provides all the nutrients and antibodies your baby needs.